 In early 1939 the interest in Speedway was fading so the show ground owners, the A & P Society arranged a variety day which included "Chariot racing"

 There were two chariots each powered by two Harley Davidson bikes.
 We have no report of how they performed.
 They are shown at right in a newspaper photo.

-They The The chariots were built by a local company Pink & Collinson.
+The chariots were built by a local company Pink & Collinson.
 One of the 'drivers' was Murray Andrews who also rode solo bikes.
 He attended the recent 75 th Jubilee.